joebmt/tcmd/Readme.md

 I also could not find a good test tool for writing functional tests (testing that all the command line options work for example) for the bash scripts.
 I created **tcmd** to simply run a command and check the stdout, stderr, and return code against regular expresssions.
 This works well for me and I can create a functional tests quickly by just putting some **tcmd**s into a test.sh script and I am done.

+The test tool **tcmd** is powerful because it uses regular expressions to test against instead of having to maintain expected files.
+Regular expressions for stdout and stderr match across multiple lines which allow you to write non-fragile and robust tests to mask out data that changes between tests (like ping time in milliseconds that is different with each call).

 ## What Problem Does tcmd Solve?

 The program **tcmd** simply saves engineers time writing bash/shell functional and regression tests.